 Launched in San Francisco in 2012, Coinbase is a cryptocurrency exchange that boasts over 10 million customers worldwide and that has facilitated over $40 billion in crypto transactions.

-As one of the largest crypto exchanges, Coinbase allows users to buy and sell almost all of the most popular cryptocurrencies.
-Users can purchase Bitcoin and other currencies with fiat currency via credit cards, debit cards and PayPal.
-In the UK, users can connect their bank accounts to Coinbase for even faster transactions.
+As one of the largest crypto exchanges, Coinbase commerce allows users to buy and sell almost all of the most popular cryptocurrencies.
+Users can acquire Bitcoin and other currencies with fiat currency via credit cards, debit cards and PayPal.
+In the UK, users can connect their bank account to Coinbase commerce for even faster transactions.

-Last, Coinbase offers cryptocurrency wallets via the great Coinbase Wallet mobile app, which allows users to easily manage most of the top cryptocurrencies.
+Last, Coinbase offers Bitcoin wallets via the great Coinbase Wallet mobile app, which allows users to easily manage most of the top cryptocurrencies.